SMGH is hiring nurses and other health care workers! We will only accept online applications through our careers page. Click here to apply.

 *Symptoms will be screened regardless of travel.

 COVID-19 testing will continue to run by appointment only as directed by Public Health.

 What can I expect when I arrive at the hospital?

 Effective immediately, everyone who enters St. Mary’s will be screened.
-This includes patients, visitors, staff and physicians.
 This simply means we will be asking you some questions about your health prior to entering the building.
 In order to do this, screening points are set up at both the Main Lobby and Emergency Department entrances.